Car Insurance privacy and security

 - Keeping you informed about promotions and new developments by e-mail, telephone or post

-- The delivery of products and services bought by you.
+- The delivery of the products and services bought by you.
 For example, we may disclose personal information to a credit card company to validate credit card details and obtain payment.
-It may also be necessary for us to pass your information to the organisation from whom you have bought any products and service such as pest cover
+It may also be necessary for us to pass your information to the organisation from whom you have bought any products and service such as breakdown cover

 - The development of our relationship with you

-- Analysing information about you including your searching and browsing data on a personalised or aggregated basis.
+- Analysing information about you including your searching and browsing data on a personalised or aggregated basis

 In the event that we undergo reorganisation, transfer the business to a third party or are sold you agree that any personal information we hold about you may be transferred to that re-organised entity or third party.

 Any payments or refunds will be made to the account / card which was used to make the latest payment.
-By providing the account or card details you and/or the account/card holder consent to us doing this.
+By providing the account or card details you and / or the account / card holder consent to us doing this.

-We make searches about you and anyone financially associated with you at credit reference agencies and withother databases which will provide us with information including the Electoral Register, credit information and information relating to your vehicle.
+We make searches about you and anyone financially associated with you at credit reference agencies and with other databases which will provide us with information including the Electoral Register credit information and information relating to your vehicle.
 The agencies may record details of the search whether or not your application proceeds.